High-performance global investing, with sharia

 We believe sharia-compliant investing is among the most socially responsible investment strategies available to investors today, meeting strict ESG and SRI standards.

-#1 An Introduction to Islamic Wealth & Asset Management, by John A. Sandwick
+#1 An Introduction to Islamic Wealth & Asset Management, by Dr. John A. Sandwick

-The science of investing has been around for about 70 years, what we call Modern Portfolio Theory.
+My doctorate represents the first time any scholar has combined sharia with the science of asset management.
+The science of investing has been around for about 70 years, what we call Modern Portfolio Theory..
 It applies to both individual and institutional investors.
 But, until now no one applied the moral compass of sharia to the science of investing.
 That’s the biggest achievement of my doctorate.